Evaluation & Screening for Autism

 If your child is younger than 3 years, contact the Arizona Early Intervention Program (AzEIP) at (602) 532-9960.
 A free evaluation will be conducted and could possibly qualify the child for ongoing services.

-Hearing (OAE) test
+Hearing (OAE) test - Request for a Referral

 The primary purpose of an otoacoustic emission (OAE) test is to determine cochlear status, specifically hair cell function.
 This information can be used to screen hearing particularly in neonates, infants, or individuals with developmental disabilities.
 If you are a parent that has a child who is not babbling by six months or saying a single word by one year of age, then you should request a hearing test.
 Even if your child passed their newborn hearing screening, you should still request the hearing test.